Spanish (SPAN)

 Course usage information

 SPAN 305.
-Cultura y lengua Cambio Social.
+Cultura y lengua Cambio social.
 4 Credits.

 Develops advanced language skills through the investigation of major currents of change in modern Spanish-speaking societies; gender issues, technology, revolution and counter-revolution.Taught in Spanish.